pydoit/doit/doc/cmd_run.rst

 -------------------

 `doit` supports parallel execution --process/-n.
+This allows different tasks to be run in parallel, as long any dependencies are met.
 By default the `multiprocessing <http://docs.python.org/library/multiprocessing.html>`_ module is used.
 So the same restrictions also apply to the use of multiprocessing in `doit`.